SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/upgrade-guide/how-to-upgrade.md

     enabled: true
 ```

-### Remove remaining Fluent Bit and Fluentd configuration
+## Remove remaining Fluent Bit and Fluentd configuration

-If you've already switched to Otel, skip straight to the [next major section](#switch-to-otlp-sources).
+If you've already switched to OTel, skip straight to the [next major section](#switch-to-otlp-sources).

 The following configuration options aren't used anymore, and should be removed from your `user-values.yaml`: